Court Appointed Special Advocate

-Advocates for children needed!
-Every year more than half a million abused and neglected children are part of a child welfare system that is complex, overburdened, and slow.
+Every year more than 1,500 children in Lake County are reported abused and/or neglected - and become part of a child welfare system that is complex, overburdened, and slow.
 Too many spend years moving from one temporary home to another.
 They have no family to call their own.
-They are more likely than other children to face homelessness, teen pregnancy, unemployment, even prison as adults.
+They are more likely than other individuals to face homelessness, teen pregnancy, unemployment - even prison - as adults.

 - Verbal / Written Communication

 - Child Advocacy

 - People Skills